NonGNU-devel ELPA - ws-butler

 Trimming only specific lines.

-There might be lines you don't want to get trimmed, e.g. spaces in multiline strings.
+There might be lines you don't want to get trimmed, e.g. spaces in multi-line strings.
 The behavior can be customized through ws-butler-trim-predicate.
 This variable should hold a function that expects 2 arguments (region beginning and end) and should return true only for regions that one wants to get trimmed.
 As an example

 (setq ws-butler-trim-predicate